ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 • Warm plans, financing questions, and treatment starts keep moving until the case is clearly won or lost.

-The Rage Number captures the measurable treatment-start leak.
-The Vibration Tax is everything the practice carries because the funnel still feels too fragile: the surgeon wondering whether hot consults got handled overnight, the coordinator carrying too many live conversations, and the constant suspicion that follow-up is softer than the calendar suggests.
+The calculator captures the measurable treatment-start leak.
+The stress cost is everything the practice carries because the funnel still feels too fragile: the surgeon wondering whether hot consults got handled overnight, the coordinator carrying too many live conversations, and the constant suspicion that follow-up is softer than the calendar suggests.

 Oral surgery practices are especially vulnerable because they often look clinically elite from the outside.
 The credentials are strong.
 The referrals are strong.
 The outcomes are strong.
 But the intake and continuity system underneath can still be too dependent on a few humans and a few good habits.